klandestino/sigRTC/README.md

     }

 If there is no offer available, then it should return nothing (an empty string, 0 bytes, you know...).

-If there is no offer available, but long polling is activated, then the server should just wait to respond until there is an offer available (or as long as the server could keep a long polling connection).

 ### Send an answer and wait for candidates